 Not every woman can get a pap smear test because of specific health issues.
 These cases include:

-If a person has undergone a total hysterectomy procedure, this procedure involves the removal of the cervix and the uterus.
-If you have experienced such a procedure, you should consult your doctor to discuss whether having a pap smear clinic in the Arleta smear test is necessary.
+This procedure involves the removal of the cervix and the uterus.
+If you have experienced such a procedure, you should consult your doctor to discuss whether having a pap smear test is necessary.
 Routine Pap tests should be discontinued if the patient underwent the surgical procedure of hysterectomy to eliminate non-cancerous lesions.
 Going for routine pap smear tests should continue at the Arleta pap smear clinic if the hysterectomy procedure removes a precancerous or cancerous lesion.

 An OB-GYN is a trained surgeon who can do a wide variety of procedures.
 Some of these medical procedures include: